ClinBAY/Datasly-R/README.md

 # How it works?

 When executing the *Datasly* function to open data from R, the data is saved into a temporary folder as a .RData file, and Datasly is executed in batch mode to open it.

+# Main changes history

+** v0.1.0 (7-Sep-2020) **
+- First version of the package

+** v0.2.0 (25-Jan-2021) **
+- Bug fixes and improved setup functionality

+** v1.0.1 (1-Feb-2021) **
+- Uses the new native support from Datasly for RData files.
+- Allows the viewing of tibble and matrices in addition to the already available data.frames of the previous version
+- Enables to open multiple data from memory into a single Datasly session with only one call